 - To inform product decisions: what to build, and more importantly, what not to build.

-- To inform content marketing: what topics to write about.
+- To inform content marketing: how to plan materials, and what topics to write about.

 - To inform sales: how to pitch our product and the value it provides.